10 Things That Will Help You With Teaching Difficult Students

 Teaching Difficult Students: 10 Key Guidelines

 You may find that this is the best thing you can do first and foremost.
 The benefits of deep breathing are many.
 If you can master the art of breathing through your blood boiling, you can diffuse your own anger during challenging situations.
 Learn the ways of the “patience warrior” to help you walk this beneficial pathway.

-I find that breathing cold air through the nostrils awakens a part of the brain that creates good feelings.
-It kind of wakes you up and breaks you out of the moment.
-Imagine yourself as a wide-eyed child waking up to the first big snow of winter, throwing open the door and feeling the cold air rushing in through your nose, straight to your brain, awakening your adrenaline, before rushing outside to play.
+Breathing cold air through the nostrils awakens a part of the brain that creates good feelings.
+It wakes you up and breaks you out of the moment.

-This is getting to the root cause.
-You see the ‘bad’ behavior.
-That creates a wall.
-Tear down that wall and understand that there are feelings behind the behavior which may be as far irrational as can be imagined.
+This is getting to the root cause and seeing the ‘bad’ behaviour that creates a wall.
+Tear down that wall and understand that there are feelings behind the behaviour which may be irrational.
 This is also called the Empathy step.

-If they can voice their own feelings, all the better, but they might need some help.
-You might start with stating what you see.
-“I see you’re having difficulty.”
-Then ask questions, “Can you tell me why?”
-View the situation through their eyes and affirm their feelings.
-This builds trust.
+If a challenging student can voice their own feelings, all the better, but they might need some help.
+You might start with stating what you observe: “I see you’re having difficulty.”
+Then ask leading questions like, “Can you tell me why?”
+Viewing the situation through their eyes and affirming their feelings builds trust.

 Calling children lazy, bad, rude, or ADHD does nothing to resolve difficulties.
-Imagine yourself at work, most likely teaching in this case, and you’re having difficulty with a student with challenging behavior.
+Imagine you’re having difficulty with a student with challenging behaviour.
 Rather than giving you tools or skills to work on, your principal simply docks your pay or scolds you in front of your peers, calling you “incompetent.”
-Pretty annoying and disrespectful, isn’t it?

 “I see a lot of juice on the floor.
 Juice on the floor can make people slip and hurt themselves.
 I care about everyone and don’t want anyone to get hurt.
 What can we do in the future to prevent such a thing happening?
 What can we do now?”

-When pinpointing “lagging skills” underlying the “unsolved problems,” come up with ways to teach those lagging skills outside of the situation.
-Let’s say the child has “difficulty handling unpredictability, ambiguity, uncertainty, and novelty.”
-This manifests itself when he freaks out when you change plans on him, or switch unexpectedly from one task to another.
+When pinpointing lagging skills, come up with ways to them outside of the situation.
+Let’s say the child has difficulty handling unpredictability, ambiguity, uncertainty, and novelty.
+This manifests itself as they freak out when you change plans on them or switch unexpectedly from one task to another.

-Eschew the power struggle when dealing with challenging behavior.
-“Do this, or else” sends a scared cat into the corner, ready to pounce, presenting even more challenging behavior.
+Give up the power struggle when dealing with challenging behaviour.
+“Do this, or else” sends a scared cat into the corner, ready to pounce, presenting even more challenging behaviour.

-Speak to a child about his troublesome behavior in private, away from his peers.
+Speak to a child about their troublesome behaviour in private, away from peers.
 This shows respect for a child not wanting to lose face or be embarrassed in front of their friends.
-It gives you quiet time to address concerns of both the student and you, as the teacher.
-It becomes a collaborative effort instead of a power-play.
+It gives you quiet time to address concerns you both may have.
+It becomes a collaborative effort instead of a power play.

 In the interest of fostering independence, use language that promotes an intelligence that has the capacity to grow.
 By getting them to see that their abilities are not fixed by an oversimplified label (“he’s smart”, “she’s not”) you teach a growth mindset that empowers them to change their own lives.
 Avoid unwarranted praise, but say, “I like how you persevered to the end.
 Your brain hurts because it’s growing.”

-A kid’s disrupting your class?
-Sometimes just moving to his space or making eye contact with a smile is all that’s needed.
+If a child is disrupting your class, sometimes just moving to his space or making eye contact with a smile is all that’s needed.
 Maybe pose a question to jolt them out of their daydreaming or conversation.
-Hint: take an indirect route, so they don’t feel as if you’re singling them out.
+Take an indirect route, so they don’t feel as if you’re singling them out.